kurtisdunn/Drupal-8-Starter-Gulp-SASS/README.md

 # Drupal-8-Theme-Gulp-Bootstrap3-Sass-Browser-Sync
-A base Drupal 8 Theme using Drush CLI, Boostrap 3 SASS, Gulp for automation and BrowserSync
+A starter theme for Drupal 8 using Drush CLI, Boostrap 3 SASS, Gulp + BrowserSync for automation.

 ###Prerequisites